-Insulin is a very important hormone secreted by the pancreas in our abdomen.
-Insulin controls the processing of carbohydrates and proteins and is responsible for metabolism and storage of fat.2 All our body cells require glucose for energy production, and insulin is the hormone that helps it move from our blood and into our cells.
+Insulin is an important hormone secreted by the pancreas in our abdomen.
+Insulin controls the processing of carbohydrates and proteins and is responsible for metabolism and storage of fat.
+All our body cells require glucose for energy production, and insulin is the hormone that helps it move from our blood and into our cells.

 Insulin Resistance (IR)

-Insulin Resistance is a condition where our cells can neither correctly recognise nor use the hormone insulin.
+Insulin resistance is a condition where our cells can neither correctly recognise nor use the hormone insulin properly.

-Insulin Resistance is a major driver in PCOS.
-Between 44 to 70% of women with PCOS suffer from Insulin Resistance, irrespective of whether they are overweight or slender.3 However, women who are obese have an increased risk of developing Insulin Resistance.4 People with Diabetes also have Insulin Resistance.
+Conservatively, between 44 to 70% of women with PCOS suffer from insulin resistance, irrespective of whether they are overweight or slender.
+However, women who are obese have an increased risk of developing this condition.
+And women with diabetes are certainly insulin resistant.

 A diet laden with sugars, empty calories, unhealthy fats and processed foods, combined with stress and a lack of movement lowers our body’s sensitivity to normal levels of insulin over a period of time.
 Our cells have special sites in which the molecules of insulin fit like the pieces of a jigsaw puzzle.
-In Insulin Resistance, there is a malfunctioning of these sites, so they cannot bind optimally with insulin.
-They stop responding to normal insulin levels and cannot remove glucose from our blood as they should.
+In insulin resistance, there is a malfunctioning of these sites so they cannot optimally bind with insulin.
+They stop responding, so to speak, to normal insulin levels and cannot remove glucose from our blood as they should.

-High blood sugar levels force our pancreas to produce more insulin, in an attempt to manage the increasing blood sugar.
-This leads to a condition where there is too much insulin in our blood, called ‘hyperinsulinemia’.5
+High blood sugar levels force our pancreas to produce more insulin, in an attempt to manage the increased blood sugar.
+This leads to a condition where there is too much insulin in our blood called ‘hyperinsulinemia’.

-Insulin Resistance has a two-fold effect in PCOS.
-On one hand, Insulin Resistance increases the secretion of testosterone from the ovaries.
-On the other hand, it reduces the production of Sex Hormone Binding Globulin (SHBG), which is required for neutralizing excessive testosterone in our blood.6 Excessive free testosterone in the blood can further increase Insulin Resistance7, creating a vicious cycle.
+Insulin resistance has a two-fold effect in PCOS.
+On one hand, it increases the secretion of testosterone from the ovaries.
+On the other hand, it reduces the production of Sex Hormone Binding Globulin (SHBG), which is required for neutralising excessive testosterone in our blood.
+Excessive free testosterone in the blood can further increase insulin resistance, creating a vicious cycle.